Our team has been helping victims of car accidents for over 60 years. Let us help you get the compensation you deserve.

-If someone else’s negligence caused you severe harm, or if you lost a family member in a crash, contact Byrd Davis Alden & Henrichson, LLP right away.
+If someone else’s negligence caused you severe harm, or if you lost a family member in a crash, contact the experienced Austin car accident attorneys with Byrd Davis Alden & Henrichson, LLP right away.
 We are Austin’s oldest and most experienced personal injury law firm, established in 1959.
 Our Austin car accident lawyers will be ready to help you get answers, justice, and fair compensation for the harm you’ve suffered.
 For more than 60 years, our attorneys have achieved results for our clients through hard work and zealous advocacy in the courtroom and at the negotiating table.
 Honesty, integrity, and excellence are our hallmarks.
 We take pride in providing our clients with great communication, attention to detail, and first-class legal representation and would love to do the same for you today.

 Car accidents can be frightening and can put those involved in a state of shock.
 No one ever wants to be in a car accident, so when it happens it can be frustrating for the involved parties.
 This is true no matter who is at fault.
 It is best to remember to stay calm, cool, and collected after an accident because getting upset never helps the already negative situation.
 There are certain things that one must remember to do after an accident if you are not severely injured.
 If you are not injured or only suffer from minor injuries, it is best to remember to: